Call Button

 With Trigeminal Neuralgia, attacks may last anywhere from a fraction of a second, up to 2 minutes and occasionally longer.
 Additionally, the attacks may present as either shock-like, stabbing, shooting or sharp pain on one side of the face.

 The frequency of attacks can be anything from 1 to 50 attacks per day.
 The facial pain is almost always severe in nature and may become more severe over time.
+This type of nerve pain can feel sharp, electric, or stabbing, often interfering with basic daily activities.
 Sufferers of trigeminal neuralgia pain may also experience tearing or redness in the eye on the same side as the pain.

 Sufferers of Trigeminal Neuralgia are often extremely hypersensitive and report that even slight stimuli can cause painful attacks, sometimes lasting as little as seconds, or as long as minutes.
 Stimuli such as: